DUI Lawyer Fairfax, VA

 Yes.
 Many people assume that they can only be arrested for a DUI if their BAC was above the legal limit of .08.
 However, if you exhibit signs of drunk driving, like swerving in and out of lanes or driving too slowly, a police officer may still pull you over for suspicion of drunk driving.
 If you slur your words, smell like alcohol, or show other signs of being drunk, the officer may still arrest you.

-What Are the Penalties for a DUI?
+What are the penalties for a DUI?

 The type of penalties you face for a DUI in Virginia depends on how far you were over the legal limit.
 For example, if your BAC was 0.14 or below, you may face up to a $2,500 fine, 12-month driver license suspension, alcohol safety action program classes, and up to 12 months in jail.